PROGRAM TYPES

 • Forensic Studies

 The degree completion Criminal Justice program at Anna Maria College is designed for individuals who are employed or seeking employment in fields related to law enforcement and criminal justice.
 This comprehensive program integrates liberal arts education and strong career preparation.
-The curriculum is operationally focused and reflects the knowledge, skills, and abilities outlined in 21st Century Policing best practices.
+The curriculum is operationally focused and reflects the knowledge, skills, and abilities outlined in 21st century policing best practices.
 A strong emphasis is placed on the dynamic aspects of criminal justice leadership and administration.
 Experienced criminal justice professionals who are distinguished leaders and educators in criminal justice and law enforcement teach the criminal justice program.
-The degree completion program is offered on campus or online.
+The degree completion program is offered online.

 Transfer up to 75 credits earned in a relevant program at an accredited college or university.
 Once accepted, students will take the required ten courses for the major, exploration courses, and remaining electives outlined in the course catalog.